Election rout could weaken Hollande's reform drive, tilt growth debate

 CHANGE OF FOCUS?

-At a sombre gathering of EU leaders in Brussels to pick through the results of elections where Eurosceptics made broad gains, Hollande explicitly put the blame on the bloc's focus on budgetary austerity and urged a "re-orientation".
+At a somber gathering of EU leaders in Brussels to pick through the results of elections where Euroskeptics made broad gains, Hollande explicitly put the blame on the bloc's focus on budgetary austerity and urged a "re-orientation".

 He may have done so from a position of weakness, his defeat made all the more striking by the victory of ruling German conservatives and Italian Prime Minister Matteo Renzi, who also wants a greater focus on growth but is eyeing tough reforms.